Why GIVA?

 What Is GIVA?

-A precise institutional definition for policy advisers, board chairs, foundation trustees, and donor strategists who require clarity before formal commitment.
+A precise definition for policy advisers, board chairs, foundation trustees, and donor strategists who require clarity before formal commitment.

 Membership of GIVA — Four Pillars